 note: "Ons Heemecht," adopted 1864, is the national anthem, while "De Wilhelmus," adopted 1919, serves as a royal anthem for use when members of the grand ducal family enter or exit a ceremony in Luxembourg

-Macedonia name: "Denes Nad Makedonija" (Today Over Macedonia)
+name: "Denes Nad Makedonija" (Today Over Macedonia)

 lyrics/music: Vlado MALESKI/Todor SKALOVSKI